 Living in a Sinful World

 Adam and Eve were created to live in eternity with God in the garden.
 But through their sin, all of creation was cursed.
 Romans 8:22 "For we know that the whole creation has been groaning together in the pains of childbirth until now."
-Romans 5:12 - Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned.
+Romans 5:12 - Therefore, just as through one man sin entered

 All of creation was now under the curse.
 Death was brought to the world.
 Death came to Adam and Eve as well.
 But they lived close to 1000 years!
 Since sin came into the world, life expectancy has steadily dropped, dropping off quickly after the flood.

-As we grow farther from the original sin our bodies have been degrading.
-From a near perfect genetic material in the beginning the current state of genetic degradation we have now with our genes, we have seen a slow and steady onset of disease of everything from cancer to allergies.
-The wages of sin is death and simply living in a world cursed by sin we have seen a steady onset of death through disease and poor health.
+we have seen a steady onset of death through disease and poor health.
 Sinful behavior from gluttony laziness also affects the way our bodies work.
 Changes in diet such as growing up eating a more processed high carbohydrate diets affect our body's ability to process higher carbohydrate loads.
 Poor prenatal nutrition greatly affects our children's gene expression, leaving them with damaged genes to pass onto their children.
 Our cultural norms have eroded the concept of moderation to the point that we have damaged our bodies.
 And in the end, we just live in a world corrupted by sin, our bodies are not excluded.
 We are reaping what was sown in the state of our bodies.
 I do not think I can expect to live the same life as someone who lived in a very different life than my own.

 Cultural Changes

 The lives of those in Biblical times do not mimic my own.
 The lives and times of those in Bible times are different than mine.
 Their struggles with sin are no different, but the way they lived, they way they ate, the health of their bodies, the gut health, their muscle mass, their mobility, everything is very different than mine.
 God's Word does not contradict history but nor does it ignore it.
-To refuse to acknowledge that the peoples of Bible times lived in a very specific time and that their lives in regards to food and exercise are different than ours is looking at things through rose colored glasses.
+To

 Peoples of the Bible lived lives that look nothing like my own.
 To walk everywhere, doing manual labor to be able to even just cook, well we can be sure that I do not live that way.
 I do not raise all my own food, nor work endless hours harvesting food.
 I do not walk 20 miles to get to town, let alone 100.
 I do not carry large heavy vessels of water.
 Muscles on women?
 Oh yeah in Biblical times there were alright!
 Their activity level alone is enough to spur me to question whether my food choices should perfectly mimic theirs.